suspicious certificates for PPE - updated 15/03/2021

-remark : this article is valid for Personal Protective Equipment (PPE), such as protective masks (type FFP2 or FFP3), protective glasses and face shields, protective gloves and garments, etc. The conformity assessment procedures for medical devices (e.g. medical or surgical masks) are different and for those you should seek information from the relevant trade associations or authorities.
-The manufacturer must also check of other legislation is simultaneously applicable to the product (e.g. REACH is always applicable).
+remark : this article is valid for Personal Protective Equipment (PPE), such as protective masks (type FFP2 or FFP3), protective glasses and face shields, protective gloves and garments, etc. The conformity assessment procedures for medical devices (e.g. medical or surgical masks, examination gloves, etc.) are different and for those you should seek information from the relevant trade associations or authorities.
+The manufacturer must also check if other legislation is simultaneously applicable to the product (e.g. REACH is always applicable).

 Everybody is working very hard and with the best intentions to make the necessary PPE available to the healthcare workers and other people involved in the fight against the COVID-19 crisis.

-Unfortunately, we (the European Safety Federation (ESF) = trade association of suppliers of PPE, a not for profit organisation funded by the members) are informed by different sources about ‘certificates’ or other documents used as basis for CE marking of PPE (including FFP2/FFP3 masks and eye protection), while these ‘certificates’ have no legal value and can not be used as conclusion of conformity assessment.
+Unfortunately, we (the European Safety Federation) are informed by different sources about ‘certificates’ or other documents used as basis for CE marking of PPE (including FFP2/FFP3 masks and eye protection), while these ‘certificates’ have no legal value and cannot be used as conclusion of conformity assessment.
 It is not clear if these documents have actually been issued by the organisations mentioned themselves or if they are fake (we have the impression that a lot of fake documents are being presented as proof of compliance).
 ESF is not accusing them of doing so, we only want to inform and warn about these documents.

-Several of the mentioned institutes offer the possibility to check the validity of the 'certificate' on their website.
+Several of the mentioned institutes (not competent Notified Body for the specific product) offer the possibility to check the validity of the 'certificate' on their website.
 In those cases, a 'valid' response does not make the document a legally valid type examination certificate.
 It only means that the institute recognises that they have issued the 'certificate' to this producer for the mentioned product.

 So far we have seen ‘certificates’ on letterhead (or using their logo and/or name) of the following institutes based in Europe (examples at the bottom of this page) - the institutes are not a notified body competent for PPE mentioned in the document or the documents are fake :